 Field-hunting tip

-Look in alkaline igneous rocks, specifically pegmatites in nepheline syenites country — that is the host setting where raite typically forms.
+Look in alkaline igneous rocks, specifically pegmatites in nepheline syenites country, the host setting where raite typically forms.
 If you start seeing aegirine, nepheline, eudialyte in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.